Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Spectral analysis

-Finally, the time-evolved energy provide another possible measure of approximate thermalization in the dual CFT; namely, the spectrum should approach an (exponentially cut-off) power law at thermalization.
+Finally, the time-evolved energy provides another possible measure of approximate thermalization in the dual CFT; namely, the spectrum should approach an (exponentially cut-off) power law at thermalization.
 In most cases, this occurs shortly before horizon formation, but there are exceptions, such as the late time behavior of initial data below the critical mass for black hole formation in Einstein-Gauss-Bonnet gravity \cite{1608.05402}.
-In the case of chaotic behavior, it is particularly interesting to know if the spectra for similar amplitudes approach a power law at similar times even if horizons form at very different times.
+When there is evidence of chaotic behavior, it is particularly interesting to know if the spectra for similar amplitudes approach a power law at similar times even if horizons form at very different times.
 Figure \ref{f:chaoticspect} shows the energy spectra for two amplitudes in the chaotic region of the $t_H$ vs $\epsilon$ plot for $\mu=0,\sigma=1.1$.
 Figure \ref{f:m0w11e101} is the spectrum just before horizon formation for $\epsilon=1.01$, while figure \ref{f:m0w11e102} is the spectrum at approximately the same time for $\epsilon=1.02$, which is very long before horizon formation.
-In this example, we see that the spectrum does approach a power law for the evolution that is forming a horizon, while the other evolution demonstrates apparently exponential decay.
+In this example, we see that the spectrum does approach a power law for the evolution that is forming a horizon, while the other evolution demonstrates a more rapid decay (typically fit by a power law times an exponential in the literature).
 Therefore, this example suggests that a power law spectrum may yield similar results to horizon formation as a measure of thermalization in the dual CFT.